namas191297/flask_redis_dockercompose/README.md

    ```bash
    git clone https://github.com/namas191297/flask_redis_dockercompose.git
    ```
-   Replace <url_to_repository> with the URL or path of your GitHub repository.

 2. **Navigate to the Project Directory**: Once cloned, move into the project directory:
    ```bash
    cd flask_redis_dockercompose